 Belmont Ridge Road at the Dulles GreenwayImprovements including adding a lane to Belmont Ridge Road in each direction on the existing bridge in Loudoun County

 About the Project

-This project will increase the number of lanes in each direction from one to two along Belmont Ridge Road (Route 659) over the Dulles Greenway (Route 267) without structural widening of the existing bridge to reduce traffic congestion.
+This project will increase the number of lanes in each direction from one to two along Belmont Ridge Road (Route 659) over the Dulles Greenway (Route 267) without structural widening of the existing bridge.